oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

     }

-    // public function - entry point to the demo export function moduleActionDemo(object_id) {
+    // public function - entry point to the demo
+    // to keep the example simple the changes in module
+    // and action are printed to the console export function moduleActionDemo(object_id) {

         // save the current module and action saveModuleAction();

+        // print current values for module and action to the console console.log(
+            `Module and action are defined as
+             - ${savedModuleAction.module}
+             - ${savedModuleAction.action}`
+        );

         // set module and action for this task setModuleAction('JavaScript PLSQL demo', object_id);

+        console.log(
+            `Module and action have now been set to
+             - ${savedModuleAction.module}
+             - ${savedModuleAction.action}`
+        );

         // execute the "application code"
         const result = session.execute(